Serchservice/core/README.md

 2. Navigate to the project directory.
 3. Set up a PostgreSQL database and configure the database connection in the application properties.
 > List of Schemas:
-> - create schema if not exists company
-> - create schema if not exists platform
-> - create schema if not exists conversation
-> - create schema if not exists account
-> - create schema if not exists identity
-> - create schema if not exists sharing
-> - create schema if not exists subscription
-> - create schema if not exists verified
-> - create schema if not exists pricing
 ```sql
 create schema if not exists account;
 create schema if not exists admin;